 Obviously it’s not all evil.
 One thing we really enjoyed about this juicer was that it’s easy to use and still very easy to clean when the job is all said and done.

-Nonetheless, certain unavoidable inconveniences prohibit it from attaining the same efficiency heights as we see in the other items.
+Nonetheless, other inevitable inconveniences prevent it from achieving the same heights of productivity as we see in other products.

-The machine itself is small, the juice it produces is pulpy and we have learned from other users that its lifespan was less than a year.
+The machine itself is small, the juice it produces is pulpy and from other users we learned that its lifetime was less than a year..